techidaily/site-win11-tips/source/_posts/guidelines-to-secure-your-childrens-online-world-windows-11.md

 ![Create child account](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/child-account-1.jpg)

- Since you will not use this account too often, you should learn[how to start using a password manager](https://www.makeuseof.com/how-to-start-using-password-manager/) to remember its credentials.
+ Since you will not use this account too often, you should learn [how to start using a password manager](https://www.makeuseof.com/how-to-start-using-password-manager/) to remember its credentials.

 ## How to Set Up Windows 11's Parental Control Feature